yellowmessenger/YMChatbot-Android/README.md

 # Installation
 ## Gradle
-To integrate YMChatbot into your Xcode project using CocoaPods, specify it in your `Podfile`:

-Add the following configurations in App level gradle file
+To integrate YMChat into your Android project using gradle, specify the following configurations in App level `build.gradle` file
 ```gradle
 repositories {
     jcenter()